simplesourcing/simplesagas/README.md

     Note that the `~>` operator is associative, so
     `(a ~> b) ~> c` is equivalent to `a ~> (b ~> c)`.

-4. Build the immutable Saga graph:
+4. Build the immutable sagas graph:

    ```scala
    val eitherSaga: Either[SagaError, Saga[A]] = builder.build()